Santo Domingo cable car

-The Teleférico de Santo Domingo is an aerial cable car urban transit system in Greater Santo Domingo, operated as part of the Santo Domingo Metro.
+The Santo Domingo cable car (Spanish: Teleférico de Santo Domingo) is an aerial cable car urban transit system in Greater Santo Domingo, operated as part of the Santo Domingo Metro.
 It is the first urban-transport aerial cable car line in the Dominican Republic.
-It functions as a typical monocable gondola, and runs for 5 kilometers and a total of four stations, and is connected to the Santo Domingo metro system.
+It functions as a typical monocable gondola.
+The first line runs for 5 kilometres and an four stations while the second line has an extension of 4.2 kilometers and four stations.
+The system is connected to the Santo Domingo metro.

 History

-The idea for the construction of a gondola arose as an answer to the chaos of traffic during peak hours, deficiencies in - and the high cost of - public transportation and roadways in Santo Domingo, and the need for a mode of transportation for the populace of the outlying areas of Ríos Isabela y Ozama and the zone to the northeast of the city.
+The idea for the construction of a gondola arose as an answer to the issue of gridlock during peak hours, deficiencies in—and the high cost of—public transportation, and the need for a mode of transportation for the commuters living in the outlying areas of the Isabela and Ozama rivers, as well as for those living northeast to the city.

 The system was inspired by the Metrocable of Medellín, Colombia, and was designed for the transportation of 6,000 passengers per hour, with 195 cabins which would cycle constantly, with an average of 12 seconds per compartment and a capacity of 10 seated passengers each.
 Target ridership for the system was set at 287,000 people.
 The system was designed to serve the National District and the municipalities of Santo Domingo Este and Santo Domingo Norte, forming part of the adaptation program of Nueva Barquita.
+The system was also designed to be accessible for people with limited vision and mobility.